luismond/tm2tb/README.md

 - Any combination of English, Spanish, German, and French.

-# Adding more languages:

-- Adding more languages is easy: just add a .txt file with stop words to the folder data/stopwords
--
 # Tests

 In the tests folder you can find bilingual translation files in many languages, which you can use to test the app's functionality